 In later years Francis claimed he was never really serious about signing the Frenchman and that he was merely doing a favour for his former agent in offering Cantona a shop window in England.
 The manager later revealed at the end of the trial he was asked if he was going to sign the player to which he replied “Well, I don’t think so.
 We would like him to stay for a few more days training for him to enjoy himself and for us to have a little look at him.”

 Francis reckoned Cantona’s people took this as an insult, but whether it was lost in translation or something more, he was on his way to Leeds and a First Division title by the end of the 1992 season.

 It was a messy end in Sheffield; he was accused of walking out on the club who’d been trying to sign him.
 And in true Cantona style, his time at Leeds also ended acrimoniously, when, dropped from the team, he refused to report for training and handed in a transfer request in November of ‘92.

 His subsequent move to fierce rivals Manchester United was met with fury from Leeds fans but the reign of King Eric at Old Trafford had begun.
 For the footballer who would turn actor, it became the role he’d been born to play.

-Issue 6 of Póg Mo Goal Magazine is now available at www.pogmogoal.bigcartel.com
+Published in Issue 6 of Póg Mo Goal Magazine is available at www.pogmogoal.bigcartel.com

 Illustration by Killian Walsh, a Creative Director of Grandson, and a lifelong Dundalk FC Fan. www.grandson.ie